vtpaiva/mini-git/README.md

 When a client connects to the server using a specified name, they are redirected to their `main` repository.
 The client can then use various commands through the terminal to navigate and interact with the repository environment.

+The user will have a `local` folder that will be used as a local directory to be referenced in push/pull operations and terminal commands.
+This folder will simulate the local machine and the reference directory on the server machine for the client will be the current repository folder.

+The server will have a `repos` folder that will be used as your machine.
+All repositories will be stored in this directory.

 ## Command Table

 | Command           | Description |